 Hello, my name is Molly McCowan.
 I am the lead editor and owner of Inkbot Editing, LLC.
 I’m writing this to tell you that I’m not really a robot.
 But I’m also here to assure you that I am:

 1. A Lover of Words

 In all fairness, the IB Program set me up to succeed.
-I took my placement exams, ended up with 29 college credit hours, and off to Colorado State University I went to become a writ…veterinarian?
-What?
+I took my placement exams, ended up with 29 college credit hours, and went off to Colorado State University to become a writ…veterinarian?
+Wait, what?

 2. Not a Veterinarian

 When I was six years old, I made up my mind: I wanted to be a veterinarian.

 When I was 11, I saved up my allowance for two years because my mom promised me that I could have a Shetland Sheepdog puppy… if I paid for it myself.
 She kept her promise—Misty is now almost 15 years old, asleep at my feet while I write this.

 In high school, I continued with my blind ambition to save all animal kind.
 I failed to see my mediocre grades in math and science as a red flag, instead choosing to will myself to be everything everyone expected me to be (or so I thought).